 I rushed to the shop less than an hour before my scheduled presentation.
 It was a few minutes past 8 a.m.
-The shop was still closed.
-I called the owner who came to my rescue immediately.
+The shop was still closed but when I called the owner, he came to my rescue immediately.

 What’s the moral of this story?
 Always pack a pair of corporate-friendly wear.
 You never know.
 It was a leisure trip but there is a thin line between business and leisure.

 The author is visiting all 30 districts of Rwanda.
 His tour of Nyamasheke is sponsored by Nyamasheke District, The Click Creations, Tec-Global Ltd, Elimo Real Estate Ltd and Exposure.
 Follow his awe-inspiring expedition on Twitter @GeoExposure.